johnlwhiteman/cryptography/docs/primes.md

 2 is the only even prime number.

+2 and 3 are the only consecutive numbers which are prime.

+Every even number greater than 2 can be express as the sum of two primes (Goldbach Conjecture).

 When multiplying two prime numbers other than 2, the result will always be an odd number.